Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Yes.
 - [x] No.

-### Your company plans to use an agile approach to software development.
-You need to recommend an application to provide communication between members of the development team who work in locations around the world.
-The applications must meet the following requirements: Provide the ability to isolate the members of different project teams into separate communication channels and to keep a history of the chats within those channels.
-Be available on Windows 10, Mac OS, iOS, and Android operating systems.
-Provide the ability to add external contractors and suppliers to projects.
-Integrate directly with Azure DevOps.
-What should you recommend?

-- [ ] Microsoft Project.
-- [ ] Bamboo.
-- [ ] Octopus.
-- [x] Slack.

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
 You run the Register-AzureRmAutomationDscNode command in your company's environment.
 You need to make sure that your company's test servers remain correctly configured, regardless of configuration drift.
 Solution: You set the -ConfigurationMode parameter to ApplyOnly.
 Does the solution meet the goal?